marcogonzalo/devengo/README.md

 Devengo
 ========================

-_Tool to manage incomes and outcomes following the accrual principle_
+Tool to manage incomes and outcomes following the accrual principle.

 Introduction
 ------------------------